Backpacking budget for Thailand

 2 - How much does it cost to sleep in Thailand?

-During your trip in Thailand, for an accommodation in a youth hostel (Guesthouse), count between 200 and 400 Thb per night for two people (which is between 5 and 10 €), and even less in the countryside (I did sleep for 150 Thb in some places).
-In two-and-a-half months in Thailand, I’ve never paid more than 400 Thb (10€) for a night for two.
-We slept in simple Guesthouses, but always clean, more than enough for us!
+During your trip to Thailand, for accommodation in a youth hostel or guesthouse, count between 200 and 400 Thb per night for two people, which is between 5 and 10 €, and even less in the countryside.
+I did sleep for 150 Thb in some places.
+In two-and-a-half months in Thailand, I never paid more than 400 Thb (10€) for a night for two.
+We slept in simple guesthouses, but always clean ones, which was more than enough for us!

 Bangkok